This 9-day Exclusive Budget Camping Safari explores several of the top game parks in East Africa's leading safari countries - Kenya & Tanzania.

 We arrive at our tented camp in time for lunch in the afternoon, before embarking on our first thrilling game drive in Masai Mara Game Reserve.

-After our game drive we return to the intimate safari camp on the edge of Masai Mara Game Park, for dinner and an evening of relaxation.
-We stay in self-contained tents with mosquito nets, twin beds and en suite bathrooms.
-This comfortable camp features a restaurant, bar and lounge.
+After our game drive, we return to the safari camp near Masai Mara Game Park, for dinner and an evening of relaxation.
+We stay in permanent walk-in tents with mosquito nets, beds and en-suite bathrooms.

 Today we spend a full day game viewing in Kenya's top wildlife park, the Masai Mara National Reserve.